guidoism/adulting/README.md

 - You can make parchment paper take another shape by putting it under warm water and crumple it into a wad and then open it back up.
 It will take the shape of containers better that way.
 - Keep your knives sharp.
-That honing rod you have is not a sharpening.
+That honing rod you have is not a sharpener.
 Learn the difference.
   You know that feeling when you buy a new knife and you are like "OMG this is so sharp compared to my old knife", yeah that's still not sharp enough.
 There exist knife sharpening service that usually charge a dollar per inch.
 These are the best